SpKorioth/Portfolio/README.md

 ## Solo Project: Java UDP Project
-An old project from my Computer Networks class at Columbus State University that I got full marks on and had used as an example along with a few classmates.
+An old project from my Computer Networks class at Columbus State University that I got full marks on and had used as an example alongside a few other classmates.
 This program uses Java programming language to send a text file over UDP 100 times, then checks the content of the files against the original.
 #### Github: https://github.com/ks-csu/Java-UDP-Project